About Electricity Generation in New England

 What are the terms of service?

-Our terms of service are a bit different depending on your utility and the green power mix you choose.
-Links to each of our terms are listed below.
+September 27: Our terms of service are currently being updated and will be back online by Monday, October 1.
+We apologize for the inconvenience.
 For more info on the difference between our two green power mixes, click here.

 GreenUp is National Grid's green power supply program.
 We are a supplier to that program.
-New England GreenStart and New England Wind are Green Energy Consumers’ green power options available through GreenUp.
-You must choose New England GreenStart or New England Wind, offered by Green Energy Consumers.
+Our 100% and 25% options, formerly called New England GreenStart and New England Wind, are available through GreenUp.
+You must choose one.
 In contrast to other green power suppliers, one of our major incentives is tax-deductibility, as we are non-profit and your contributions are recognized as charitable and for the public good.

 How will my Basic Service be affected, and how will I be charged?

-For National Grid Customers and Eversource Western MA Customers: If you participate in New England GreenStart or New England Wind, payments for either program will be included in your monthly utility bill.
+For National Grid Customers and Eversource Western MA Customers: Payments will be included in your monthly utility bill.
 The charges will show up on a separate line item from basic service charges.

-For Eversource Eastern MA customers: If you participate in New England GreenStart or New England Wind, payments for either program will be charged to a credit card separately from your monthly utility bill, but will match your exact kWh usage.
+For Eversource Eastern MA customers: Payments for either program will be charged to a credit card separately from your monthly utility bill, but the charge will be based on your exact kWh usage.